 Color coordination plays a big role in the look and feel of a website.
-An appealing color scheme is an important prerequisite for eye catching web design.
+An appealing color scheme is an important prerequisite for eye-catching web design.
 Dull or very sharp colors or mismatch colors will not only look ugly it may overshadow other nice elements of your website.
-Choosing vibrant, harmonious colors that are pleasant to eyes enhance the aesthetics appeal of a website.
+Choosing vibrant, harmonious colors that are pleasant to eyes enhance the aesthetic appeal of a website.
 Following is a list of online resources you can use to construct the color schemes for your next web design project.

 Like Adobe Kuler, Colorrotate is also a free, online tool to generate color templates, but this is a 3D tool.
 Its intuitive 3D interface is fun to use and it enables you to quickly see the multidimensional nature of your colors and the relationships between colors.
 You can use its drag-and-drop option to adjust hue, brightness, and saturation.
-You can load color themes from you images.
+You can load color themes from your images.
 It also has a vast collection of community generated themes that you can browse to get some inspiration.

-Another great feature is the ability to export your color palette as a Photoshop palette, HTML+CSS, XML, TXT, and GPL .
+Another great feature is the ability to export your color palette as a Photoshop palette, HTML+CSS, XML, TXT, and GPL.

 This tool does not work in IE6.

 If you need color inspiration, you will love ColourLovers.
 Designers from all over the world share their creative ideas on this website.
 It has over 286,866 members and showcase more than 2,407,124 colors, 1,090,882 palettes and 732,299 patterns.
 You can create your own color palettes or just pick one from this enormous collection.

 COLOURlovers is a resource that monitors and influences color trends.
 COLOURlovers gives the people who use color – whether for ad campaigns, product design, or in architectural specification – a place to check out a world of color, compare color palettes, submit news and comments, and read color related articles and interviews.